ninben0129/HumanML3D/README.md

 ### Download SMPL+H and DMPL model

 Download SMPL+H mode from [SMPL+H](https://mano.is.tue.mpg.de/download.php) (choose Extended SMPL+H model used in AMASS project) and DMPL model from [DMPL](https://smpl.is.tue.mpg.de/download.php) (choose DMPLs compatible with SMPL).
-Then place all the models under "./body_model/".
+Then place all the models under "./body_models/".(different from original repo!!!!!)

 ### Extract and Process Data